jafbath/survivorProject/backend/readme.md

 <img src="../pics/Raw db code.png" alt="db functionality"/>

 ## Description
-Fantasy League Survivor card game that takes the winners of 24 seasons of the survivor franchise.
+Fantasy League Survivor card game that takes the winners of 24 seasons from the survivor franchise.
 We give the user the freedom to create their own survivor/survivors to be able to generate the winners based on a random outcome.

 ## Table of Contents
 * [Technologies Used](#technologiesused)